 We want to inspire Filipinos to not be ashamed of who they are.
 We want Filipino families to stop tossing out their children to the streets.
-We want to stop the bullying of our children in schools, the discrimination of employees in the workplace and the violence in our streets.
+We want to stop the bullying of our children in schools, the discrimination of employees in the workplace, and the violence in our streets.
 We want same-sex marriage and the legal right to adopt children.
-LGBTQ+ rights are human rights and our people should be treated with equality and respect like everyone else.
+LGBTQ+ rights are human rights and our people should be treated with equality and respect as everyone else.

 As long as we keep the fight going, we can save more lives and assure a future that things will get better for our Filipino people.